 Key facts and FAQs

 The School has capacity for up to 500 pupils.
-We have two Reception Classes and then children progress into the Infant Department, which comprises classes across Years 1 and 2.
-From Year 3 to Year 6 there are two forms per year group.
-Following the announced expansion of the School, there are now three forms in Year 7.
-The Sixth Form is divided into five tutor groups which are made up of mixed Year 12/13 groups, providing close academic monitoring, careers advice and excellent pastoral care.
-The Preparatory School is co-educational and boys have now been admitted in to the Senior School in Years 7 and 12 from September 2010, meaning that the Senior School is now fully co-educational.
+We have two Reception Classes and then children progress into the Infant Department, which comprises Year 1 and Year 2 classes.
+From Year 4 to Year 6 there are two forms per year group.
+The Senior School has two and three forms in different year groups.
+The Sixth Form is divided into six tutor groups which are made up of mixed Upper and Lower Sixth students, providing close academic monitoring, careers advice and excellent pastoral care.
+The School is now fully co-educational throughout.

 In addition, there is a superb Nursery, with capacity for 56 children, which caters for children from 6 weeks to four years.
 It is open from 8.00am to 6.00pm each day, throughout the year.
 Nursery children usually progress into the Preparatory School.
-The Nursery Managers closely monitor the development of pre-school children and work with the Head of Preparatory to ensure a smooth transition, including spending a morning during the year preceding entry with the current Reception Class to familiarise themselves with the environment.
+The Nursery Managers closely monitor the development of pre-school children and work with the Head of Preparatory to ensure a smooth transition, including spending at least two mornings during the year preceding entry in the current Reception Class to familiarise themselves with the environment.

 FREQUENTLY ASKED QUESTIONS